FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 ## 1.3 Scope

 ### *Server*
-The scope of the server is
+The scope of the server is make communicate an N number of clients between them, and offert at the users some function that can halp, like see the online users and write a brodcast message.

-PALPIT will provide the ability to store information about youth users of PAL facilities in a database which will be searchable on any field.
-PALPIT will also provide the ability to track the use of PAL facilities by registered youth users and store this information in a database.
+## *Client*

-## 1.4Definitions
+## 1.4 Definitions

 (this section will be expanded in later versions)